Mbaka11/AI-game-hackathon/README.md

  Our use of DALL-E 3 in Illustrated Beats allows for the generation of artistic visuals inspired by song lyrics, title, and mood.
 Witness the fusion of music and visual creativity like never before.

+ ## Getting Started Locally

+To experience Harmonic Hunch locally, follow these steps:

+1. In the project's root directory, navigate to the client folder and run:

+    ```bash
+    npm i
+    npm start
+    ```

+2. Next, navigate to the server folder and run:

+    ```bash
+    npm i
+    npm run server
+    ```

+3. Open your browser and go to [http://localhost:3000](http://localhost:3000) to access Harmonic Hunch.

+Please note that these instructions assume you have Node.js and npm installed on your machine.

 ## Hackathon Version